-At the Health Lodge you will review any pertinent medical information with the health officer.
+During check-in you will review any pertinent medical information with the health officer.
 Every person staying in camp must have a BSA Medical form (parts A, B & C) with a doctor's signature in the last 12 months.
 Medications in their original bottles must be brought to the Health Lodge check-in.
 Procedures for storing and accessing your medications will be reviewed at this time.
 For more information see page 6 of this guide.